-To the members of CALCOM VISION LIMITED Report on the Financial Statements
+To the members of CALCOM VISION LIMITED Report on the Standalone Financial Statements

-We have audited the accompanying financial statements of CALCOM VISIONLIMITED which comprise the Balance Sheet as at March 31 2015 theStatement of Profit and Loss the Cash Flow Statement for the year then ended and a summary of significantaccounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of CALCOM VISIONLIMITED which comprise the Balance Sheet as at March 31 2017 the Statement of Profit& Loss and Cash Flow Statement for the year then ended and a summary of significantaccounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements

-Our responsibility is to express an opinion on these financial statements based on ouraudit.
+Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.

-We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made thereunder.
+We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made there under.

 An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the financial statements.
-The procedures selected depend on the auditor'sjudgment including the assessment of risks of material misstatements ofthe financial statements whether due to fraud or error.
+The procedures selected depend on the auditor'sjudgment including the assessment of risks of material misstatements of financialstatements whether due to fraud or error.
 In making those risk assessments the auditorconsiders the internal financial control relevant to the Company's preparation of thefinancial statements that give true and fair view in order to design audit procedures thatare appropriate in the circumstances.
 An audit also includes evaluating theappropriateness of accounting policies used and the reasonableness of the accountingestimates made by management as well as evaluating the overall presentation of thefinancial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2015 issued by theCentral Government of India in terms of sub -section (11) of section 143 of the Act(hereinafter referred to the "Order") and on the basis of such checks of thebooks and records of the Company as we considered appropriate and according to theinformation and explanations given to us we give in the Annexure a statement on thematters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) order 2016 issued by the CentralGovernment of India in terms of sub -section (11) of section 143 of the Companies Act2013 we give in Annex hereto a statement on the matters specified in paragraph 3 and 4 ofthe said order.

 2. As required by section 143(3) of the Act we report that: